liujiaaaa/HOGRCDM_V2/README.md

 ---Project Structure

---This folder contains all the necessary functions required to implement the algorithm.
+--R Folder: This folder contains all the necessary functions required to implement the algorithm.

 --man Folder: This folder is intended for the help files of the main functions in folder "R".
 It is currently empty but will be populated soon.